Strats252/Californian_Wildfires/README.md

 This project is available under the [MIT License](LICENSE).
 This is license that allows users freedom to use, share and modify.

 ---
+## KNOWN ERRORS AND ISSUES

+It is known that the Tif output changes the symbology of the fires and presents itself different to the .Png file.
+This is something that hasn't been able to be corrected.

+---

+## BRANCHES

+A branch has been created to remove the marginalia from the outputs should the user wish to remove it for a better display in GIS software.

+---

 ## TROUBLESHOOTING